Comedian Andy Kaufman to be inducted into WWE Hall of Fame

 “Kaufman’s interactions with Lawler transformed the business and opened up pathways for future cross-over Superstars such as Johnny Knoxville who honored the comedian with his WrestleMania 38 ring gear.”

-Kaufman was best known for his unorthodox style of stand-up comedy, as well as movies like “Taxi” and even being immortalized by Jim Carrey in 1999’s “Man on the Moon.”
+Kaufman was best known for his unorthodox style of stand-up comedy, as well as perforance on “Taxi.”
+His turn as a wrestler was even dramatized in the 1999 biopic “Man on the Moon,” starring Jim Carrey as Kaufman.

-Andy Kaufman died at the age of 35 in the spring of 1985.
+Andy Kaufman died in 1985, after a battle with cancer.
+He was 35.

 The WWE Hall of Fame Induction Ceremony will be streamed on Peacock on Friday, March 31.